Shiva-gsk/SSL-admin-task/README.md

 So to run that either we can use Docker or bun

-For now i will go with bun for that we need to run
+For now i will go with bun.
+For that we need to run
 ```
 sudo apt install unzip -y
 curl -fsSL https://bun.sh/install | bash